jackiotyu/vscode-browser-bookmark/README.md

 - Click `Cmd + Shift + v` in macOS to open `Browser Bookmark` search quickly.
 - Click `Ctrl + Shift + v` in windows/linux to open `Browser Bookmark` search quickly.

-2. Click the link to open Chrome.
+2. Click the link to open in Chrome or internal browser.

 ### Setting
 ```json